anushasarraf/emailorganizer/README.md

 4) offer

 ## Motivation:
-I am tired of applying and reapplying to jobs.
+I am tired of applying to jobs and keeping track of them.